aidan2b/info/README.md

 🫂 Eager to collaborate on a range of projects; experienced with collaboration in small and large groups.

+📝 Check out my blog for my thoughts on a wide variety of topics: https://aidan2b.blog/

+☕ Buy me a coffee if you like my work: https://ko-fi.com/aidan

 📫 How to reach me: aidanb@naver.com
 <!---
 aidanb08/aidanb08 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.